 Unofficial or copied transcripts cannot be accepted.
-Transcript requirements and guidelines for international applicants can be found here.
+Visit Graduate Admissions' International Students page for transcript requirements and guidelines for international applicants.

 A current resume reflecting at least ten years of progressively responsible professional work experience, seven of which should be managerial in nature but can include management of people, products, programs or projects.

-Three recommendations from supervisors using forms supplied in the application.
+Two recommendations from supervisors using forms supplied in the application are required from each applicant.
 Applicants unable to meet the requirement for supervisors should consult with the recruiter for recommendation options.